bgcodehub/k8s-actions-templates/README.md

 ### **With the Pipeline**
 - **Automated**: All steps are automated, ensuring speed, accuracy, and consistency.
-- **Dynamic Configurations**: Developers simply provide input parameters, and the pipeline handles the rest.
+- **Dynamic Configurations**: Developers provide input parameters, and the pipeline handles the rest.
 - **Error Prevention**: Validations at every step catch issues early, saving debugging time.
-- **Consistency**: Every deployment follows the same standardized process, eliminating inconsistencies.
+- **Scalability**: Supports advanced features like HPA for production workloads.

 ---